 Organisations that do not have an International Partner Provider agreement (IPPA), and associated procurement plan, are not permitted to promote their opportunities to students or staff.
 University stakeholders are advised to only engage with organisations that have fulfilled Western Sydney University's due diligence process (see Section 4).

 Western Sydney International (WSI) is responsible for the assessment and screening of all proposed international programs and partnerships across the University.
-WSI maintains ongoing partnerships with institutions and providers around the world and can help you identify prospective projects, whilst ensuring the correct processes are being followed and the right agreements are in place.
+WSI maintains ongoing partnerships with institutions and providers around the world and can help you identify prospective organisations, whilst ensuring the correct policies and processes are being followed, and the right agreements are in place.

 University and Australian policies